mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 }
 ```

-I want to note that this also gives us documentation:
+I want to note that this also gives us documentation via the `--help` flag out of the box:

 ```bash
 $ tool-new-release --help